 6.3 The Council believes that the creation of genuinely sustainable communities in Hertsmere requires access for residents to properly resourced, local services.
 Consequently, a key policy aim of the Core Strategy is to ensure local infrastructure and service providers' needs are addressed when considering new development.
-In this respect, the LDF has a major role to play in delivering the spatial requirements of the stated priorities of key service providers in the Borough.
+In this respect, the Local Plan has a major role to play in delivering the spatial requirements of the stated priorities of key service providers in the Borough.

-Policy CS17 Access to services
+Policy CS18 Access to services

 The Council will work with local service providers to facilitate and promote their land use and buildings requirements through the identification of mixed-use and other development opportunities in the Site Allocations DPD.
 The Council will also require new development to contribute to the Community Strategy aim of achieving fair access to key community facilities and the wider goal of creating a safer and more sustainable environment.
-New proposals will be assessed against their impact on existing local infrastructure, services and resources and where necessary, new provision of required key community facilities should be made as part of the development in consultation with the local community and local service providers and in order to meet or fund any infrastructure impact, having regard to the provisions of Policy CS20.
+New proposals will be assessed against their impact on existing local infrastructure, services and resources and where necessary, new provision of required key community facilities should be made as part of the development in consultation with the local community and local service providers and in order to meet or fund any infrastructure impact, having regard to the provisions of Policy CS21.

 - 6.4 The Hertsmere Community Strategy has the strategic objective of promoting both healthier communities and leisure / cultural facilities.
-In helping to deliver this objective, 'key community facilities' are considered to include: - Schools and colleges; - Nurseries; - Hospitals, doctors surgeries and dentists surgeries; - Other emergency services' accommodation; - Extended residential care and supported accommodation; - Community, youth and children's centres; - Public libraries, museums and community arts venues, theatres; - Places of worship and cemeteries; - Allotments and other urban open land including woodland, green infrastructure and town or village greens;
+In helping to deliver this objective, 'key community facilities' are considered to include:

+- Schools and colleges;

+- Nurseries;

+- Hospitals, doctors surgeries and dentists surgeries;

+- Other emergency services' accommodation;

+- Extended residential care and supported accommodation;

+- Community, youth and children's centres;

+- Public libraries, museums and community arts venues, theatres;

+- Places of worship and cemeteries;

-- Parks and sports clubs and pitches; - Public leisure centres; and - Public houses in rural villages - 6.5 The list outlined in paragraph 6.4 is not intended to be exhaustive.
+- Allotments and other urban open land including woodland, green infrastructure and town or village greens; - Parks and sports clubs and pitches; - Public leisure centres; and - Public houses in rural villages. - 6.5 The list outlined in paragraph 6.4 is not intended to be exhaustive.
 However, key community facilities are recognised to be those facilities, which are available for use by or serve the local community.
 They also include privately owned buildings or land where there is a known local shortfall of such facilities.
 The Council is committed to promoting, providing or facilitating the provision of key community facilities and a clear presumption in favour of supporting such uses is considered to be of paramount importance.
 The promotion of key community facilities includes shared or dual uses. - 6.6 There remains a continued presumption against any development that would lead to the loss of an existing facility and / or its displacement to an inappropriate location or unsuitable buildings.
 Key community facilities rarely become permanently surplus to local requirements and there will always need to be an onus on developers and where necessary, service providers to demonstrate that a particular building or site is no longer required or could not be reasonably used for an alternative community facility.
 Notwithstanding this, the Council recognises that local requirements can change over time and that this may result in new patterns of use and / or working practices.
 Where this is the case, developers would be expected to provide robust evidence detailing the impact that these changes have had on the need for a given type and scale of facility. - 6.7 The provision of purpose built facilities will often present the best solution for healthcare, social service, education or other providers of a local service.
 However, ensuring quality of life and fair access to services, is largely dependent on providing facilities for the local population.
-This may require the conversion of an existing building and in exceptional circumstances, the adaptation or redevelopment of buildings including some residential properties to provide certain healthcare and elderly care facilities will need to be supported by the Council.

-Policy CS18 Key community facilities
+Policy CS19 Key community facilities